iapyeh/sshscript/syntax.md

 They are executed in a single session of shell.

-- For subprocess, it means popen(”bash”) and commands are written to its stdin one by one.
+- For the subprocess, it means popen(”bash”), and commands are written to its stdin one by one.
-- For paramiko, it means client.invoke_shell() and commands are written to its stdin one by one.
+- For the Paramiko, it means client.invoke_shell(), and commands are written to its stdin one by one.

-For multiple commands, the output of stdout or stderr are put together in $.stdout and $.stderr respectively.
+For multiple commands, their output of stdout or stderr are put together in $.stdout and $.stderr respectively.

 ## with $

-This syntax would invoking an interactive shell.
-Commands are executed in a shell and you can interactive with it.
+This syntax would invoke an interactive shell.
+Commands are executed in a shell and you can interact with it.

 ```jsx
 # Example of subprocess: